Hoe flanel wordt gemaakt

 Important choices:

-– thickness of the yarn
+– yarn thickness

-– tension while spinning
+– tension during spinning

 – degree of twist